Robert McNamara as Secretary of Defense: Support commands and agencies

 The Army Materiel Command (AMC) was established on 8 May 1962, and later was activated on 1 August of that year as a major field command of the U.S. Army for weapon system development and acquisition.

 The bureau system was the Navy's materiel-support organization from 1842.
 It was responsible for the design of all ships, aircraft, and weapons.
-The bureau chiefs were largely autonomous, reporting directly to the Secretary of the Navy and managing their respective organizations without the influence of other bureaus, a situation which lead to mis-coordinations before and during WW2.
+(Note: The Navy bureau chiefs were largely autonomous, reporting directly to the Secretary of the Navy and managing their respective organizations without the influence of other bureaus, a situation which lead to mis-coordinations before and during WW2.)
 In 1966, the bureaus were gradually replaced by unified commands (generally known as "systems commands" or SYSCOMs) reporting to the Chief of Naval Operations.
 Consequently, the Ship Characteristics Board, which was the postwar coordinator between the bureaus, became less relevant; its focus changed from design and development to procurement and budget compliance.

 Prior to 1962 each military service used a unique system to designate aircraft.
 On 18 September 1962, a unified Tri-Service aircraft designation system was adopted.
 Anecdotally, the Tri-Service system was partly brought about due to McNamara's confusion and frustration with the different designation systems the Navy and Air Force used at the time.
+(Note: A prime example of this confusion was the brief time the Phantom II would be designated the F-4H Phantom II by the Navy and the F-110 Spectre by the Air Force.)
 A similar missile and rocket designation system was adopted on 11 December 1962.